 Market and pricing control

 Local small shops were the primary way of buying the equipment, and unfortunately, in many cases, they had a monopoly on the market because of it.
-Prices were very high and selection was very limited.
+Prices were very high and the selection was very limited.

 Additionally, while do-it-yourself was possible for the average person there wasn’t much information out there like today.
 It often came down to just a lot of hard work, investigating everything with a test meter, and getting creative.

 Many car audio manufacturers would sell only to authorized distributors and retail stores.
 The local small shops had little or no competition and so they could charge more and would gladly do so – you didn’t have other choices!

 Local shops used to be the only place you could find the best car stereo brands, and the mark-up was huge!
 It was a great money-maker for them (especially when paying for more accessories) but very expensive for the average customer.
 I used to drive down to this shop on occasion (Opelika, Alabama) but the prices were outrageous.

 I remember having to save up a lot of money to buy some of my favorite brands because they were next to impossible to find and buy.
 That meant I was at the mercy of retail shops if I wanted any at all.

 t always made me angry because I knew I was being forced to pay far too much for something, and similar for my friends.